Culling the Flock and Butchering Old Hens

 I froze four of the hens to stew later on.
 I really didn’t know if I would have enough time to stew and pick the carcasses of all 6 hens right away, and I didn’t want to waste them.
 Normally I would use the vacuum sealer to keep the birds from getting freezer burned, but the bags are a bit pricey and I am planning to take care of them as soon as I can.
 So they went into freezer bags for quick and easy storage.

 Off to freezer camp they went, where they joined the broilers I butchered in November, the turkeys I butchered in October (see my post How to Butcher a Turkey), and some locally raised pork.
 We also have another freezer full of locally raised beef.
 We should have plenty of meat for meals this year!

-In the morning I pulled the pot out and removed the meat from the bones, poured the broth through a sieve (to remove any feathers or bones), then put the meat, broth, carrots and some fresh cilantro in a pot to cook on the wood stove for the afternoon.
+In the morning I pulled the pot out and removed the meat from the bones, poured the broth through a sieve (to remove any feathers or bones), then put the meat, broth, carrots, and some fresh cilantro in a pot to cook on the wood stove for the afternoon.
 When the carrots were nearly tender, I added some frozen corn, crushed garlic, more herbs and spices, and some organic orzo pasta to the pot.
-The smell was heavenly and I started feeling hungry around 4pm. 🙂
+The scent was heavenly.

 It’s a good feeling to have a big pot of soup on the stove, while I go about my afternoon.
 The aroma fills the house and dinner time can’t arrive too soon.
 I also have the bones and scraps to feed back to the chickens still scratching around in their coop.
 They have no idea that these bones were once their flock mates.
 It might seem a bit macabre, but this is the circle of life on a homestead.